nuriel77/iri-playbook/docs/getting-started-quickly.rst

 Accessing Monitoring Graphs
 ---------------------------
-You can access the Grafana IOTA graphs using the username and the password you've configured during the installaton:
+You can access the Grafana IOTA graphs using the username and the password you've configured during the installation:

 .. code:: bash